It looks like you are using an old version of your browser and some features of our website might not work properly.

 Your one-stop shop for handy food videos on how-to’s, must-try recipes and fun new ways to get creative in the kitchen.

-Nigel Stephens used a $127,270 grant to introduce a new irrigation system to reduce water use and cut electricity costs, allowing him to produce grass-fed beef year round.
-The Nurture Fund has helped fund a centre pivot irrigation system, replacing the farm’s outdated and less sustainable system, which has helped reduce his farm’s greenhouse gas emissions.
+Nigel Stephens used a $134,000 grant to introduce a new irrigation system to reduce water use and cut electricity costs, allowing him to produce grass-fed beef year round.
+The Nurture Fund has helped fund a centre pivot irrigation system, replacing the farm’s outdated and less sustainable system and reducing his farm’s greenhouse gas emissions.

 Oakmoor Orchards is introducing a new pear variety in Australia with help from the Coles Nurture Fund.
 The $500,000 grant has allowed Rocky and Carolyn Varapodio to establish a 13 hectare orchard for the Honey Belle pear variety.
 The Honey Belle originates from Europe and it is expected the first Australian harvest will be 2021.
 Oakmoor Orchards is helping to diversify the horticulture industry and expanding the fruit varieties available at Coles.

 Cattle farmer Michael Crowe received a $400,000 grant to build facilities to manufacture a highly-nutritious animal fodder, allowing him to produce grass-fed beef year round.
 Producing the high protein fodder on a daily basis will provide Michael’s farm with significant water savings, facilitate a more efficient farming process and ensure fodder production is unaffected by climate.
 The Crowes are passionate about innovation in the farming and food sector and hope the facility will be a blueprint for cattle farmers around Australia.